Dooque/aoe2-de-in-game-rating-overlay/README.md

 1. Be able to change the text color, font and size from a configuration file.
 2. Be able to set a background with solid color from a configuration file.
 4. Show the text with the "self (blue) / ally (yellow) / enemy (red)" color mode.
-5. Show extended player information when the mouse goes over the player name.
-6. Make configurable the refresh time.
+5. Make configurable the refresh time.
-8. Add a menu to close the program.

 ## CHANGELOG

-### v0.2.0 (WIP)
+### v0.2.0

 * Changed font size from 11 to 9.
 * Changed font type from Britannic Bold to Liberation Mono Bold.
 * Added font file to be installed.
 * Added loading banner.
+* Added menu to close the program.
+* Added menu to minimize/maximize the window.
+* Added menu to refresh the game information.
+* Added extended player information when the mouse goes over the player name.
 * Added copyright.

 ### v0.1.0